FAQS

 A suspect description will be included when there is detailed and reliable information available.
 Information about race will only be included when it is provided by the reporter or obtained by other means and assists in the meaningful description of an individual.
 Distinctive information about individual physical attributes and clothing items are more beneficial for a suspect description than a vague description.
 Racial descriptions do not by themselves offer a meaningful description of a person’s appearance.

 Under the Clery Act, UVA reviews each incident on a case-by-case basis.
-Institutions do not send a Community Alert for every crime reported to the police – instead, institutions are required to review each crime and determine whether it presents a serious and ongoing threat to the community.
+Institutions do not send a Safety Advisory for every crime reported to the police – instead, institutions are required to review each crime and determine whether it presents a serious and ongoing threat to the community.
 If you would like additional information on all the crimes reported to the University Police Department, see UPD’s Daily Crime Log, available on the UPD website.

 How will I receive an Emergency Notification (UVA Alert)?